FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Applying an Action Automatically
 You have seen that you can apply an Action using the API.
 FusionAuth can also automatically apply a temporary `preventLogin` Action to a User in the case of repeatedly failing authentication.
 For more information see this [guide](https://fusionauth.io/docs/v1/tech/tutorials/gating/setting-up-user-account-lockout).

-## PART 2 - A TUTORIAL EXAMPLE OF USING ACTIONS
+## PART 2 - A TUTORIAL EXAMPLE USING ACTIONS
 The remainder of this guide will demonstrate a practical example of using Actions that you can follow.
 Let's start with a brief tour of the APIs that you'll use in the example.

 ## The Action APIs